Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Control Statement/Break Statement.md

 ---
 title: Break Statement in Loop in Python
 description: Learn to use break statement to exit loop in Python.
 Also learn to use break with while and for loop.
+In this tutorial, we will learn to use break statement with the help of examples.
 sidebar:
     order: 38
 ---